bmc-cs-software-analysis/383/labs/Lab00.md

 JUnit is a unit testing framework for Java, designed to facilitate the creation and execution of tests for individual "units" of code, typically methods.
 JUnit provides libraries for writing tests and assertions and a framework for executing those tests and confirming their results.

-Download the junit and hamcrest jars:
+Download the JUnit and Hamcrest jars:

 ### Setup Instructions